 No. There are many ways to interpret and implement controls to achieve the security postures.
 This collection of blueprints is designed as a set of best practices and recommendations to support you in helping you meet your security requirements.

-Does the Anthos blueprint collection include best practices for GKE on-prem?
+Does the Anthos blueprint collection include best practices for Anthos clusters on VMware?

 Yes.
-Most of the blueprints are applicable to Anthos GKE clusters no matter where they are deployed.
-Some guidance is applicable to GKE on Google Cloud only.
-The guides and README files point out places where the instructions are specific to GKE on Google Cloud.
+Most of the blueprints are applicable to Anthos clusters wherever they are deployed.
+Some guidance is applicable to GKE only.
+The guides and README files point out places where the instructions are specific to GKE.

 Can the blueprints help me meet my regulatory compliance requirements?

 The blueprints address a range of security postures.
 You can use each blueprint to help you meet your regulatory compliance posture by addressing specific controls that are listed in the regulatory and compliance documentation.

 For a comprehensive, end-to-end blueprint, see our compliance and regulatory blueprints, such as the PCI on GKE blueprint.
 Note that implementing any compliance controls is your responsibility, and we recommend that you conduct your own evaluation of your organization's compliance.
 For more information about the shared responsibility model, see Exploring container security: the shared responsibility model in GKE on the Google Cloud blog.